 Your application will be assessed based on the weighted criteria below by a committee of experts in the arts, digital, business or other sectors as well as individuals who have undertaken digital transformation initiatives.

 - The initiative aims for concrete results and significant expected benefits;

-- The initiative is based on extensive consultation or close collaboration among many players and partners from different milieux and sectors, and draws on appropriate expertise;
+- The initiative is based on consultation or close collaboration among many players and partners from different milieux and sectors, and draws on appropriate expertise;

 - Knowledge and results are shared with the community in relevant and appropriate ways.

-Additional criterion for reinforcing and optimizing existing initiative
+Additional criterion when optimizing existing initiatives

 - The additional funding will be used to scale up the initiative.